Why Study Statistics?

 Megan Price uses statistics to answer important questions about social justice and human rights.
 She travels the world to collect data, some of which has been used as evidence in the prosecution of war crimes.
 Another interesting fact about Megan, she's a second generation statistician.
 Her grandfather was a statistician during the Cold War who used statistics to identify objects in space.

 With a career in statistics, you’re not limited by geography or industry.
 Statistics jobs are all over the U.S. and around the world.
 Work for a high-tech company in Silicon Valley, a humanitarian organization in New York City, a global pharmaceutical company in Europe, or a business consultancy in India.
-The possibilities are too numerous to list, but you can get a sense of the places that employ statisticians by exploring the map below.
+There are too many possibilities to list, but you can get a sense of the places that employ statisticians by exploring the map below.

 These organizations represent the tip of the iceberg when it comes to career opportunities for statisticians.
-To learn about more sectors that hire statisticians, go here.
+Learn about more sectors that hire statisticians.